argilla-io/distilabel/docs/sections/how_to_guides/basic/task/index.md

 - `outputs`: is a property that returns a list of strings with the names of the output fields or a dictionary in which the keys are the names of the columns and the values are boolean indicating whether the column is required or not.
 This property should always include `model_name` as one of the outputs since that's automatically injected from the LLM.

-- `format_output`: is a method that receives the output from the [`LLM`][distilabel.llms.LLM] and optionally also the input data (which may be useful to build the output in some scenarios), and returns a dictionary with the output data formatted as needed i.e. with the values for the columns in `outputs`.
+- `format_output`: is a method that receives the output from the [`LLM`][distilabel.models.llms.LLM] and optionally also the input data (which may be useful to build the output in some scenarios), and returns a dictionary with the output data formatted as needed i.e. with the values for the columns in `outputs`.
 Note that there's no need to include the `model_name` in the output.

 === "Inherit from `Task`"